BonusBank/bonusbank_docs/docs/general-info/schedules.md

 There are two types of Plans:

 1. The **Recognition** plan.
 This type of plan is based on the feedback tokens.
 These tokens are meant to give feedback about the performance of a team or an employee and you can select various tokens for the plan from different feedback categories.
 2. The **Incentive** plan.
 This type of plan is based on the incentives token types.
-These tokens are different, because they can be exchanged by cash or prices.
-In this type of plan you will select a token and it's amount, both in unities and cash.
+These **tokens** are different, because they can be **exchanged** by cash or prices.
+In this type of plan you will select a token and it's **amount**, both in unities and cash.
+Additionally, the Incentive plans needs to be **validated** by their manager once they have ended in order to check if the **condition** is accomplished.
+If the plan is valid, the tokens will be sent.
+Managers can also **deny** these plans if they think is necessary.
+Once the plan is confirmed and the tokens are sent, the manager will **confirm** the plan, as all tokens are sent.

 <p align="center"><img src={require('./img/plan-type.png').default} alt="drawing" width="800"/> </p>